karlhorky/awesome-speakers/README.md

 > Awesome speakers in the programming and design communities

 Hi, I'm Karl and I'd like to help make it more transparent and easy to find speakers for meetups and conferences.
-Below I've started to compile a list of awesome speakers and the topics that they have spoken about (in parentheses are future topics of interest to the speaker).
+Below I've started to compile a list of awesome speakers and the topics that they have spoken about.

 Please add to the list and help make the community better connected and richer.